LethalCompanyCommunity/ModdingWiki/docs/intermediate-modding/custom-config-syncing.md

 public class Config
 ```

-Into an synced alternative that can be serialized.
+Into a synced alternative that can be serialized.

 ```cs
 [Serializable]